97th Scripps National Spelling Bee

-The 97th Scripps National Spelling Bee was a spelling bee competition held at the Gaylord National Resort & Convention Center in National Harbor, Maryland.
-The bee marked a special milestone with its commemoration of 100 years of the Bee (Note: There were no bees in 1943, 1944, and 1945 due to World War II and 2020 due to the COVID-19 pandemic.) since the first one ran in 1925.
-It ran from May 25 to May 30, 2025.
+The 97th Scripps National Spelling Bee was held at the Gaylord National Resort & Convention Center in National Harbor, Maryland, from May 27-29, 2025.
+The Bee marked a special milestone with its commemoration of 100 years of the Bee (Note: There were no bees in 1943, 1944, and 1945 due to World War II and 2020 due to the COVID-19 pandemic.) since the inaugural event in 1925.

-The 2025 bee welcomed 243 spellers from the United States, its territories, Canada, Ghana, Nigeria, Kuwait, and the Bahamas.
-Preliminary rounds were held on May 27, quarterfinals and semi-final rounds on May 28, and finals on May 29.
+The 2025 Bee welcomed 243 spellers from the United States, its territories, Canada, Ghana, Nigeria, Kuwait, and the Bahamas.
+Preliminary rounds were held on May 27, quarterfinals and semifinals on May 28, and finals on May 29.

-The Scripps Bee honored the Akron Beacon Journal as its Regional Partner of the Year, noteworthy given that the paper has sponsored a speller at every bee since its inception in 1925.
+The Bee honored the Akron Beacon Journal as its Regional Partner of the Year, noteworthy given that the paper has sponsored a speller at every Bee since its inception in 1925.

-In 2026, the bee will be held at the DAR Constitution Hall, with contestants staying at the JW Marriott Washington D.C.
-2025 was the last year it will be held in National Harbor.
+In 2026, the Bee moved to DAR Constitution Hall, with contestants staying at the JW Marriott in Washington D.C.
+2025 was the final year the Bee was held in National Harbor.

 13-year-old Faizan Zaki won the competition.

 Field

-243 spellers competed in this year's bee, a decrease of two from 2024's competition.

-The field contained 53 spellers returning from the 2024 Bee, and 65 spellers total who had competed in a prior national competition.
+243 spellers competed in the 2025 Bee, including 53 spellers returning from the 2024 Bee, and 65 spellers total who had competed in a prior national competition.

 Tarini Nandakumar from Texas competed in her fifth Bee, having placed as high as ninth in 2023.
 Five spellers were four-time repeaters: Navtaj Singh from Idaho, Harini Murali from New Jersey, Micah Sterling from New York, Avinav Prem Anand from Ohio, and Faizan Zaki from Texas, who was the runner-up in 2024.

-Some spellers with notable family connections are Zwe Spacetime, younger brother of 2021 champion Zaila Avant-garde and Vedanth Raju, younger brother of 2022's 2nd-place finisher Vikram Raju.
+Some spellers with notable family connections included Zwe Spacetime, younger brother of 2021 champion Zaila Avant-garde and Vedanth Raju, younger brother of 2022's 2nd-place finisher Vikram Raju.
 Both of these spellers tied for 10th place.

-Eight-year-old second grader Zachary Teoh was the youngest speller in the competition, and also the Houston area's youngest ever representative at the Scripps Bee.
+Eight-year-old second grader Zachary Teoh was the youngest speller in the competition, and also the Houston area's youngest ever representative at the Bee.
 He noted that the highlight of his experience was reading the dictionary with Dr. Bailly.
-He subsequently placed 74th and has the potential to become the Bee's first 7-year repeater should he return each year of his eligibility.
+He placed 74th.